SS D. M. Clemson (1903): Aftermath

 On 7 December, the freighter Dundee passed through a floating debris field, identified by her captain as coming from D. M. Clemson.
 By 8 December, 30 hatch covers had been recovered between Crisp Point and Vermilion Point.
 Later that day, the freighter William H. Gratwick, towing the barge No. 86, reported sighting several pieces of floating wreckage, which appeared to be hatch covers.
-By 9 December, the entire shoreline between Grand Marais, and Whitefish Point had become littered with debris.
+By 9 December, the entire shoreline between Grand Marais and Whitefish Point had become littered with debris.
 That day, parts of D. M. Clemsons cabin were discovered ashore near Grand Marais.
 Later on 9 December, at 22:30, the freighter Frank T. Heffelfinger returned to Duluth after patrolling the lake around Caribou Island, as well as areas around Michipicoten Island and Isle Royale, without finding any trace of D. M. Clemson.

 D. M. Clemsons loss was substantiated on 10 December, when a search party discovered a cork life jacket and a water barrel in the vicinity of Crisp Point, both stencilled with her name.
 Joseph S. Hayes, the superintendent of the Provident Steamship Company, confirmed the identity of the wreckage.
-He had arrived in Grand Marais, two days earlier, to organise the search parties.
-Frederick B. Wells, another Wolvin–owned freighter, recovered two hatch further covers on 12 December.
+He had arrived in Grand Marais two days earlier to organise the search parties.
+Frederick B. Wells, another Wolvin-owned freighter, recovered two hatch further covers on 12 December.
 The hatches of Frederick B. Wells and D. M. Clemson were identical in size, further verifying the latter as the source of the wreckage.
 Other pieces of wreckage, including a red pail rack, were recovered.
 One piece of wreckage bore signs of an explosion.

-The first body of D. M. Clemsons complement of 24 was discovered by a member of the life saving service on the shores of Crisp Point.
-Although the life saver attempted to recover the body, the rope attached to the life jacket snapped, leading to the body sinking into the lake.
-By 17 December, one body had been recovered by life savers at Crisp Point.
+The first body of D. M. Clemsons complement of 24 was discovered by a member of the lifesaving service on the shores of Crisp Point.
+Although the lifesaver attempted to recover the body, the rope attached to the life jacket snapped, leading to the body sinking into the lake.
+By 17 December, one body had been recovered by lifesavers at Crisp Point.
 It was identified as Second Mate Charles Woods of Marine City, Michigan.
 Reports of two further bodies in the surf proved false.
 On 29 December, a body recovered earlier at Crisp Point was identified as watchman Simon Dunn of Dublin, Ireland.
 (Note: Also reported as Cyrus Dunn.)